• Skip to primary navigation

 • Chamber music

-These genres often feature complex arrangements and a wide range of instruments, including strings, woodwinds, brass, and percussion.
-Orchestras may also perform modern compositions that blend traditional orchestral instruments with electronic sounds.
+These genres boast intricate arrangements and a diverse array of instruments like strings, woodwinds, brass, and percussion.
+Orchestras sometimes play modern works that mix classical instruments with electronic sounds.

 Performance Differences